 However, the land use sector is also the only sector of the Australian economy at present that can draw large quantities of carbon dioxide out of the atmosphere, by sequestering it in growing plants and healthy soil.

-And with Australian agriculture currently the largest producer of shorter term GHGs – via savannah burning, land clearing and re-clearing, and enteric fermentation in ruminant livestock – this also means that the land use sector, and livestock producers in particular, are in a unique – and critical – position.
+Australian agriculture is the largest producer of shorter lived greenhouse gases – via savannah burning, land clearing and re-clearing, and enteric fermentation in ruminant livestock.

 Farmers, pastoral corporations, crown lease holders, state and territory regulators and all farming communities are in a position to address both: